Spend Yourself® Food Pantry

 Falls Church VA 22041

-In 2012, through faithful donations of time, money and food items ranging from boxes of macaroni and cheese to canned tomatoes, the Food Pantry:
+In 2013, through faithful donations of time, prayer,money and food items including cereal, canned vegetables, pasta,and rice, the Food Pantry:

 Get InvolvedThere are various ways you can get involved: